 Mist Type: Cool Mist vs. Warm Mist

-This is a fundamental choice.
+This is a key decision.
 Cool mist humidifiers use ultrasonic vibrations or evaporation to create a cool, visible mist.
-They’re generally considered safer for children as there’s no hot water involved, and they can help lower room temperature slightly.
-Warm mist humidifiers boil water to create steam, which is then cooled before being released.
-Warm mist can feel more soothing for congestion, but poses a burn risk and uses more energy.
-The type of mist you prefer often comes down to personal preference and your specific needs.
-If you have small children, cool mist is usually the safer choice.
+They’re generally considered safer for children as there’s no hot water involved.
+Warm mist humidifiers boil water to create steam, which is then cooled slightly before being released.
+Warm mist can be more soothing for congestion, but poses a burn risk and typically uses more energy.
+For sickness, cool mist is often the preferred choice, but warm mist can provide extra comfort for severe congestion.

 Additional Features

-- Auto Shut-Off: An essential safety feature that automatically turns off the humidifier when the water level is low.
+- Automatic Shut-Off: This safety feature turns the humidifier off when the water level is low.

 Humidifier Comparison for Sickness Relief